Sugar cookie icing recipe. Indeed, my exceptional Supreme Royal Icing wins over all of the other recipes hands down.

 Royal icing hates grease!

-To be on the safe side, do a quick wipe down of your bowl, whip, spatula, measuring spoons, or anything coming into contact with the ingredients.
+To be on the safe side, do a quick wipe down of the white vinegar for your bowl and anything coming into contact with the ingredients.

 1. Q: Will this recipe hold up to piping stiff things like roses?